quantopian/zipline/docs/source/beginner-tutorial.rst

    common risk calculations (Sharpe) can be computed efficiently while executing a backtest.

-This tutorial assumes that you have Zipline correctly installed, see the `installation instructions` if you haven't set up zipline yet.
+This tutorial assumes that you have Zipline correctly installed, see the

-__ install.html
+:ref: `installation` instructions if you haven't done so yet.

 How to construct an algorithm
 -----------------------------